articles Ratings /ratings/en/research/articles/240502-european-utilities-the-rating-relevance-of-net-zero-commitments-13034558 content esgSubNav

 Despite pressures to meet net-zero targets, we believe few energy companies are ready to add further risk to their balance sheets.
 Currently, we have 'bbb' category stand-alone credit profiles (SACP) on most energy companies, including those boosted by regulated operations.
 We think companies will carefully monitor the risks investments add to their balance sheets.
 They are likely unready to sacrifice certain credit ratings to meet net-zero goals.
 In one example of possible risk, on Feb.
 7, 2024 we downgraded wind powerhouse Orsted one notch to 'BBB' ('bbb-' SACP) on offshore wind deployment risks, which materialized mostly in the U.S. The profitability of offshore projects profitability should in general justify the risk premium associated with such large-ticket investments, as in oil and gas exploration and production.
 However, such investments can absorb several quarters or even years of a company's consolidated funds from operations (FFO).

 Negative free operating cash flows and, in some cases, deeply negative discretionary cash flows are likely in the coming five years.
 Generators with a high share of renewables in their mixes are best placed for growing and strengthening their business positions.
-Such companies can shift there capex to increasing rather than replacing generation.
+Such companies can shift their capex to increasing rather than replacing generation.
 By contrast, fossil-fuel dependent companies will need to catch up later to meet regulatory requirements.
 Generators could try to do so by investing in renewable generation or repurposing coal- or gas-fired generation.
 Power grids, meanwhile, need to bolster grid resilience in the face of more intermittent and distributed generation and rising use of power, which is a consequence of many other industries needing more power to meet their own net zero targets.
 Gas grids could make efforts to ready their operations to green gases.
 All face significant execution, regulatory, and cost risks in deploying these strategies.

 In 2024 we expect Europe's top 25 utilities to invest some €130 billion equivalent (and limited non-European investments into the European sector) in aggregate.
 Between 2023 and 2030, the total could reach €1 trillion.
 In perspective, our very rough approximation is for Europe as a whole to invest some €2 trillion in generation, grids, and batteries by 2030.
 This would be about double what top-25 rated utilities generate as funds from operations, and also double what they spend altogether annually across their European and non-European business lines.
 For some individual utilities, this could lead to rating pressure.